dubsnipe/marshprinter/dsn/readme.txt

-Archivos de diseño
+Design Files
 ==================

-Coloca una pequeña descripción de los archivos que incluyes como parte del diseño.
-En la carpeta main puedes colocar los archivos fuente originales y en "extra" formatos de intercambio como se muestra en el siguiente ejemplo.
+Write a small description of the files that you include as part of the design.
+Inside the 'main' folder you can put all source code files, as well as all data interchange formats, as shown on the following example.

-Archivos de diseño principal:
+Main design files:

-* main\Test.sch : Archivo fuente del diagráma eléctrico para Eagle.
+* main\Test.sch : Source file for the electric diagram for Eagle.
-* main\Test.brd : Archivo fuente de la tableta impresa para Eagle.
+* main\Test.brd : Source file for the printed tablet for Eagle.

-Archivos de diseño auxiliar:
+Auxiliary design files:
-* main\Test.pdf : PDF para impresión del diagrama eléctrico
+* main\Test.pdf : PDF the electric diagram for printing.